astrostitch/Poke-Fights/README.md

 > for example if you are on level 1 you will only have the attacks from that level,
 > but, if your pokemon are in level 25 your pokemon will have the attacks of that level and below

-In the start you would choose a pokemon between these 3 pokemons you have
+In the start you will choose a pokemon between these 3 pokemons you have

 [![imagen-2024-11-12-230811686.png](https://i.postimg.cc/vT9YDf5j/imagen-2024-11-12-230811686.png)](https://postimg.cc/JHrV2y6c)

-and then it print the pokemons you've chosen vs the Enemy Pokemon
+and then it print the pokemons you've chosen vs the Enemy Pokemon.

 ### Enemy Pokemon
-The Enemy Pokemon will be choose randomness in the 150 pokemons we have and will have a diferent (higher, equal or less) level than you.
+The Enemy Pokemon will be chosen randomly in the 150 pokemons we have and will have a different (higher, equal or less) level than you.
-> The level of the pokemon is based on your level but with a variety of between 0 or 4 level plus
+> The level of the pokemon is based on your level but with a variety of between 0 or 4 level plus.

 [![imagen-2024-11-11-224147516.png](https://i.postimg.cc/W3Czp1cz/imagen-2024-11-11-224147516.png)](https://postimg.cc/Q9gh0stZ)